alvivanco/alvivanco/README.md

 ## Hi, friend 👋

-I'm a finance guy, currently learning how to code (with help from AI, Udemy, and online communities).
+I'm a finance guy, currently learning how to code.

 - ⚡️ I’m currently working on [PlayHidoku.com](https://playhidoku.com)